-3. Evidence may be given in any suit or proceeding of the existence or non-existence 40 of every fact in issue and of such other facts as are hereinafter declared to be relevant, and of no others.
+3. Evidence may be given in any suit or proceeding of the existence or non-existence of every fact in issue and of such other facts as are hereinafter declared to be relevant, and of no others.

-Explanation.-This section shall not enable any person to give evidence of a fact which he is disentitled to prove by any provision of the law for the time being in force relating to Civil Procedure.
+Explanation.-This section shall not enable any person to give evidence of a fact which he is disentitled to prove by any provision of the law for the time being in force relating to civil procedure.

-er IEA read - the essions Certifying ority, electronic ture, Electronic ature Certificate, ronic form, electronic ds, information, secure ctronic record, secure digital signature and subscriber shall have the meanings respectively assigned to them in the IT Act, 2000 Evidence may be given of facts in issue and relevant facts.
+iEA here read, "the expressions "Certifying Authority", "electronic signature", Electronic Signature Certificate, "electronic form", "electronic records", "information", "secure electronic record", "secure digital signature" and "subscriber" shall have the meanings respectively assigned to them in the Information Technology Act, 2000 (21 of 2000)"

+Evidence may be given of facts in issue and relevant facts.